UJWALGUPTA/vegasVault/DEPLOYMENT_SOMNIA.md

 # Deployment Guide for Somnia Network

-This guide explains how to deploy the APT Casino smart contracts to Somnia Network.
+This guide explains how to deploy the VegasVault smart contracts to Somnia Network.

 ## Prerequisites